silverstripe/silverstripe-framework/docs/en/topics/testing/fixtures.md

 ## YAML Fixtures

-YAML is a markup language which is deliberately simple and easy to read, so ideal for our fixture generation.
+YAML is a markup language which is deliberately simple and easy to read, so it is ideal for fixture generation.

 We will begin with a sample file and talk our way through it.